gbdev/pandocs/content/Memory_Map.md

 However, this memory area (0000-00FF) may be used for any other purpose in case that your program doesn't use any (or only some) RST commands or interrupts.
-RST commands are 1-byte opcodes that work similar to CALL opcodes, except that the destination address is fixed.
-Since they are only 1 byte large, they are also slightly faster.
+RST is a 1-byte instruction that works similarly to the 3-byte CALL instruction, except that the destination address is restricted.
+Since it is 1-byte sized, it is also slightly faster.

 # Cartridge Header in first ROM bank